What others say

 This unit supports distance learning- a PDF with links to Google Drive is included in order to assign student activities remotely.

 Ecology 3 week unit with 200+ pages including interactive notebook activities, task cards, review games.
-Covers ecosystems, energy flow, food webs, population growth, biogeochemical cycles and biomes.
+Covers ecosystems, energy flow, food webs, population growth, biogeochemical cycles, biomes and human impact.

 This unit can be used as a stand alone curriculum or as part of an existing curriculum.